 Practice: Connecting and supporting practicing educators across our states through networking activities, best-practice exchange, and the League of Innovative Schools.

-Public Will: Strengthening public understanding of innovative approaches to educating today’s students.
+Public Engagement: Strengthening public understanding of innovative approaches to educating today’s students.